-Amanda Hocking made a stir earlier this year when the press noticed that she had made nearly a million dollars in a year selling self-published ebooks.
+Amanda Hocking made a stir in 2011 when the press noticed that she had made nearly a million dollars in a year selling self-published ebooks.
 She later signed a multimillion-dollar contract with St. Martin’s Press for her wildly popular young adult romances.

 Her bio has been covered in the publishing world, but as far as I can tell, no one has actually listed out some of the top book marketing tactics she did well, and so that’s what I want to do for you.

 This should be obvious, but it may not be.
 Like many authors, Amanda Hocking’s “overnight success” was years in the making.
 She wrote bad books and then better books and then even better books.
 She learned the difference between writing literary fiction and writing story fiction, and she went for the story.
 I haven’t read her books, but I know that her fans read one and then another and then another.
 Enough said.